AlbedoKreideprinz/AlbedoKreideprinz/README.md

 ✧ w2i, I don't bite ! mostly dniuf but i dont mind any ints !!

-✧ pls do not copy my skins or cover my characters
+✧ pls do not copy my skins or cover my characters (I will send a kind whipser at first, keep hiding my character = hide)

 ✧ read my carrd pls !